wjtelliott/monolithic-shell/README.md

 -   `winbuild` -> Windows syntax of the build script
 -   `server` -> Start the server _only_ \*
 -   `client` -> Start the client _only_
--   `start` -> Same as server above
+-   `start` -> Same as server script above, used by deploy
+-   `init` -> runs npm install on both client and server

-\*Server still only serves the build folder of react client
+\* Server still only serves the build folder of react client

 ### Default env files: